 Typography is important for packaging designs because it helps communicate the product’s message to the consumer.
 It can be used to draw attention to key aspects of the product, such as its benefit or ingredients.
 Typography also helps to create an overall aesthetic for the packaging, which can help it stand out from other products on the shelf.
 Lastly, good typography can make a product more memorable and create an emotional connection with potential customers.

 The font used on packaging design should be chosen based on the product’s target audience, brand message, and overall aesthetic.
 Fonts that are easy to read, such as sans-serif fonts, are often the best choice for packaging design.
 For a more modern look, geometric sans-serif fonts, slab serif fonts, and script fonts can be used.
 For a more traditional look, serif fonts can be used.
 It is important to ensure the font chosen is legible and conveys the desired message or feeling.

 Fancy scripts are elegant, but they may require more focus and take more time to read.
 Simpler fonts, by contrast, are easy to read.
 This means consumers can take in lots of information about your product from the CPG packaging in less time.
 This often helps them make informed buying decisions faster.

 Hand script fonts are more playful.
 Consider using them when you want an informal look.
 Also, custom lettering gives your brand a unique and own-able image that can even be trademarked.

 Ensure all information on your CPG packaging is easy to read.
-This is important for product details, but it's especially crucial for specifics like sustainability and any possible allergens it may contain.
+This is important for product details, but it's especially crucial for specifics like ingredients and any possible allergens it may contain.